 A Price Above Rubies US, 1998

 Sonia Horowitz (Renee Zelweger) is a Jewish mother who is questioning her husband's strict Hasidism and has a baby son.
 At his bris, she says, "It's like they're sacrificing him."
-Her sister-in-law tells her, "Don't watch" and she replies, "If they can do it, I can watch."
+Her sister-in-law tells her, "Don't watch" and she replies,

 As though it was about them or her.